wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'apprentice',
     'rich hostage',
   ];
+   gen_data['bralaniwants'] = [
+    'wants to hunt down the ugly monster who permanently defaced something crafted by the eladrin', 'is a fey [noble] on a hunting trip',
+    'is heralding the harshest of winters',
+    'is leading the gerilla against a local despot', 'is preparing the grand winter ball in honor of the dead', 'is on a mission to rescue an hostage',
+  ];

 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>
   </head>